Safe-Security/docker-nginx-nchan/README.md

 - Run the image using

-`docker run -d --name rsyslog -p 80:80 my-nginx-image:latest`
+`docker run -d --name nginx -p 80:80 my-nginx-image:latest`

 - Publishing a message